trallard/my_info/Bios.md

 ### 3rd person

-Tania is a Research Software Engineer at the University of Sheffield.
-She works with multiple research groups within the UK and Europe to develop sustainable, reproducible, and robust scientific software.
+Tania is a Research Software Engineer at heart.
+She has worked with multiple research groups within the UK, Europe and America to develop sustainable, reproducible, and robust scientific software.
 Her main focus is complex analysis workflows, scalable data science, and reproducibility and replicability in scientific computing.
 She contributes to a number of open source projects and is a very active member of the FOSS and data science community.
 Apart from her academic duties she enjoys working on community building projects as well as in projects and initiatives aimed to increase the diversity and inclusivity in scientific computing and STEM areas in general.

 ---